This is a particularly gentle osteopathic approach that can be applied to any part of the body. It involves very gentle hands-on pressure.

 In the 1930s Dr William Sutherland, an American physician, discovered a movement within the whole body that occurs in conjunction with what he felt to be a slight yielding motion of the bones of the head.

 It is not 'cranial massage' since there is no massage.
-It takes years of training and practice in order to educate the hands of an Osteopath to 'sense' or palpate subtle stresses, strains and imbalances throughout body - whether these strains are in the client's legs or arms, their back or front, feet or head.
+It usually takes years of training and practice in order to educate the hands of an Osteopath to 'sense' or palpate subtle stresses, strains and imbalances throughout body - whether these strains are in the client's legs or arms, their back or front, feet or head.

 If you would like to know more about Cranial Osteopathy or Craniosacral Therapy, please contact your Gold Coast Osteopath here.